michalpokusa/django-admin-action-forms/README.md

 - No additional dependencies
 - Supports `fields`/`fieldsets`, `filter_horizontal`/`filter_vertical` and `autocomplete_fields`
 - Works with custom widgets, validators and other Django form features
+- Formset support using inlines known from Django admin
 - Easy to test using Django's testing tools
 - Compatible with [django-no-queryset-admin-actions](https://pypi.org/project/django-no-queryset-admin-actions/)